Southern Style Fried Okra

 Family & Food

 Our granddaughter, Maggie, came home from college a few days ago and had a list of foods she was craving)) She wanted fried okra, green beans, potato soup, and chicken and dumplings.
-So what did I do, … I made fresh fried okra and green beans for Thanksgiving lunch at Carrie’s.
-The soup and dumplings will come later after the Thanksgiving leftovers are done.
+So what did I do, … I made fresh fried okra and green beans.
+The soup and dumplings will have to wait until cooler weather.

 Fresh Okra